pietrea2/BLE-Drone-Capstone/README.md

 ## control.py
 The main entrypoint for all the control algorithms for the drones.
 Inputs will likely be throttle information used on the joystick, sent out through bluetooth to each drone.

+## comm_seeed.py
+Somehow connect to the drone (Seeed).
+Find a way to connect either through the AOA board or through the laptop's bluetooth module